Derejegit/Dereje_IBM-Data-Science/README.md

 # Dereje_IBM-Data-Science
-This is IBM data Science Repository
+This is IBM data Science Repository.
+All IBM data science courses and practices are deployed to this repository